Eagle.jpg

 Mozambique

-The development and co-creation process has already generated considerable learning about how to include low literacy, digitally naïve communities in digital health developments.
-Avert is working with VSO to ensure the learning from the project also supports wider internal learning about how digital approaches can support lasting change in life skills, even among marginalised groups, and help address issues of longer-term sustainability.
+The development and co-creation process generated considerable learning about how to include low literacy, digitally naïve communities in digital health developments.
+Avert worked with VSO to ensure the learning from the project also supported wider internal learning about how digital approaches could support lasting change in life skills, even among marginalised groups, and help address issues of longer-term sustainability.

 Photo credit: mauritius images GmbH/Alamy Stock Photo.
 Photos are used for illustrative purposes.
 They do not imply health status or behaviour.